 MUSEUM HOTEL (UCHISAR)

 This five-star boutique hotel is the only Relais & Chateaux property in Turkey.
-It's been designed to look like a living museum (hence the name) with furniture and design details that bring the name to life.
-Perched on the hillside at the edge of Uchisar, the hotel surrounds a dreamy Roman-style pool with heated water - a spectacular place to catch sunrise or sunset.
+It’s designed to look like a living museum (hence the name) with furniture and design details that bring the name to life.
+Perched on the hillside at the edge of Uchisar, the hotel surrounds a dreamy Roman-style pool with heated water – a spectacular place to catch sunrise or sunset.

 ROX CAPPADOCIA (UCHISAR)